Toggle navigation menu Menu

 MA CAT students work collaboratively, therefore we are very eager to select applicants based on their ability to work well as part of a creative team as much as we are interested in their artistic and academic potential.
 We attract students with very different backgrounds and experiences.
 The focus on building a supportive creative community, on the rigorous and experimental combination of theory and practice and the international profile of the student body makes our Masters programme unique.

 A defining aspect of our Masters Theory programme is that it places emphasis upon questioning accepted notions of artistic production as a means of encouraging you to develop a highly ambitious research-practice.
 To this end, we seek to provide specialist support for students wishing to pursue research on and in established fields of contemporary art practices and theory while fully engaging with the ever changing context of emerging media and innovative forms of critical and organisational praxis.

 //// New Courses

-The School of Art is introducing two new courses as core components of the MA CAT programme:
+The School of Art introduced two new courses as core components of the MA CAT programme in 2020/21: